Tochukz/reactJS/learning-react/readme.md

 ## Chapter 3: Functional Programming with JavaScript

-## Chpater 4: Pure React
+## Chapter 4: Pure React

-## Chpater 5: React with JSX
+## Chapter 5: React with JSX

-## Chpater 6: Props, State, and the Component Tree
+## Chapter 6: Props, State, and the Component Tree

 ## Chapter 8: Redux
 Redux rule: application state should be stored in a single immutable object.
 Immutable means this state object doesn’t change.